Russia bombards areas where it pledged to scale back

 “I do not know if we can still believe the Russians,” Nikolay Nazarov, a refugee from Ukraine, said as he pushed his father’s wheelchair at a border crossing into Poland.
 “I think more escalation will occur in eastern Ukraine.
 That is why we cannot go back to Kharkiv.”

-Zelenskyy said negotiations with Russia were continuing, but for now they were only “words without specifics.”
+Zelenskyy said the continuing negotiations with Russia were only “words without specifics.”

 “We know that this is not a withdrawal but the consequences of being driven out,” Zelenskyy said of Russia’s pledge.
 “But we also are seeing that Russia is now concentrating its forces for new strikes on Donbas, and we are preparing for this.”